thunderrabbit/bootstrap-redmine-deploy/README.md

     cd ~/deploy-redmine-on-aws

-Create a VPC, subnet, internet gateway, route table, and spins up a server on public subnet:
+Create a VPC, subnet, internet gateway, route table, and spins up a server on public subnet:  (note this subnet will only allow SSH from the external IP address of the vagrant box, which is probably the same as your local machine)

     ansible-playbook playbook_005_setup_VPC_and_base_server.yml

-Once the above playbook has been run, refresh the dynamic inventory:
+Once the above playbook has been run, refresh the dynamic inventory: (this will allow the next playbooks to know what box to target.)

     rc